Scott Wootton: Leeds United

 On 20 August 2013, Wootton joined Championship club Leeds United on a three-year contract.
 Wootton cost Leeds £1 million.
 Wootton was allocated the number 22 shirt for the 2013–14 season.
 Upon signing for Leeds Wootton revealed that it 'wasn't a difficult decision to join a club the size of Leeds'.
 On 27 August 2013, Wootton made his Leeds United debut in the League Cup, scoring in 3–1 victory over Doncaster Rovers.
 Wootton made his league debut against Queens Park Rangers on 31 August, replacing Tom Lees.

 Despite the summer sale of Tom Lees, Wootton found himself dropping down the pecking order after the summer signings of Giuseppe Bellusci, Liam Cooper and Dario Del Fabro, Wootton found himself as fifth-choice centre-back (also behind captain Jason Pearce), on 27 November 2014 Wootton joined Rotherham United on loan until 10 January 2015.
 After an impressive run of form for Rotherham United, a permanent transfer was blocked at the last minute on 15 January 2015 by Leeds owner Massimo Cellino.
 Wootton subsequently returned to Leeds from his successful loan spell.
 Wootton came immediately back into the Leeds starting line-up against Birmingham City on 17 January.

 During 2015, Wootton became Leeds regular right-back in a 4–2–3–1 formation, with Sam Byram playing in a right wing role.
 On 23 February, Wootton signed a new one-year contract extension to his original deal.

 On 31 July 2015, Wootton was given the number 4 shirt for the 2015–16 season.
 On 12 August 2015, Wootton started in a new role under Uwe Rösler as a defensive midfielder against Doncaster Rovers in the League Cup; Leeds lost 4–2 on penalties after a 1–1 draw in regulation time, with Wootton giving away a penalty in the first half.

+During his time at Leeds United, under the management of Steve Evans in 2015, Wootton was reportedly subjected to an internal disciplinary measure after missing a training session, and was made to wear a novelty outfit (Lucas the Kop Cat) as a pre-match punishment.
+The incident was said to have been intended as a light-hearted deterrent, reflecting Evans’ approach to enforcing squad standards and maintaining discipline within the first-team group.

 On 20 February 2016, Wootton scored a memorable own goal in a 1–0 defeat against Premier League side Watford in the FA Cup, to send Watford through to the quarter-finals of the Competition.
 Wootton played his last game for Leeds in the final game of the 2015–16 season on 7 May 2016 against Preston North End in a 1–1 draw.

 On 10 May 2016, Yorkshire Evening Post revealed that Wootton was set to be released by the club, amid confusion over a contract extension announced on 23 February 2015, believed to be until 2017, that paperwork was never actually finalised.